strickdd/UTCOffsetTray/README.md

 - [ ] Clean up the images
     - [ ] Cirlce is cut off on some sides
     - [ ] The text is not consistently placed
+- [ ] Set up CI and Releases
+  - [ ] Use GitHub Actions
+  - [ ] Deteremine how to do version numbering and tagging